KissKissBankBank/kitten-launcher/README.md

 npm run deploy
 ```

-As `kitten-launcher` module is on a [private registry on
-Gemfury](https://gemfury.com/help/npm-registry), you have to make sure you have
-publication rights on the Gemfury repository, then you can publish the module:
+Then you can publish the module:

 ```
 npm publish